UTEP-CS-1/website/labs/ec/spec.md

 - Default constructor and other constructors you believe you need

 - ticketsAreAvailable:
-    o This method takes in the number of tickets the user requested to purchase o This method should return true if there are enough tickets available for purchase at this movie, and false otherwise.
+  - This method takes in the number of tickets the user requested to purchase
+  - This method should return true if there are enough tickets available for purchase at this movie, and false otherwise.

 - purchaseTickets:
-    o This method should take in the number of tickets that will be purchased. o This method should adjust the number of tickets available after purchase.
+  - This method should take in the number of tickets that will be purchased.
+  - This method should adjust the number of tickets available after purchase.
-        ▪ For example, if there are 40 tickets available and the user purchases 5 tickets, there should be 35 tickets available.
-The user should not be allowed to purchase more tickets than there are available. o This method should return the amount spent.
+  - 	For example, if there are 40 tickets available and the user purchases 5 tickets, there should be 35 tickets available.
+The user should not be allowed to purchase more tickets than there are available.
+  - This method should return the amount spent.
 Otherwise, return 0.0.
-        ▪ For example, if I buy 5 tickets at $20.0 each, the method should return 100.0.
+  - 	For example, if I buy 5 tickets at $20.0 each, the method should return 100.0.

 - printMovieDetails:
-    o This method should print the main attributes of a movie (movieName, genre, ticketPrice, and numTicketsAvailable) in a nicely formatted way.
+  - This method should print the main attributes of a movie (movieName, genre, ticketPrice, and numTicketsAvailable) in a nicely formatted way.

 - printConcessionDetails:
-    o This method should print the remaining attributes of a movie (popcornPrice, sodaPrice, and candyPrice) in a nicely formatted way
+  - This method should print the remaining attributes of a movie (popcornPrice, sodaPrice, and candyPrice) in a nicely formatted way

 ## FileReader.java